 Caesars Isn’t a Native New Yorker

-Las Vegas-based Caesars Entertainment does have an online presence in New York, in the form of Caesars Sportsbook.
-Sports betting launched on Jan.
-8. (New York online casino isn’t yet legal.)
+Las Vegas-based Caesars Entertainment does have an online presence in New York, in the form of Caesars Sportsbook NY.
+New York sports betting launched on Jan.
+8. New York online casino isn’t yet legal.

 Its Caesars Palace Times Square project partner, SL Green, is headquartered in New York.